 In his book, Keller states, “Resting is as important as working.”
 He encourages readers to plan vacations and long weekends.
 Deliberate rest enables us to recharge in order to better reach our goals.

-We enjoyed Keller’s book and hope to be able to continue to implement his ideas to focus on our ONE thing.
+We enjoyed Keller’s book and hope to be able to continue to implement his ideas.